TonyM1958/HA-FoxESS-Modbus/README.md

 ---

-## Ethernet connection to H1, AC and AIO series inverters
+## Ethernet connection to H1, AC and AIO series inverters (not recommended)
-* Just plug the inverter ethernet port into your network and assign a static IP address.
+* Plug the inverter ethernet port into your network and assign a static IP address.
 Make a note of the IP address.
+Note: a restricted data set of is provided via this port and many sensors will not be available, including your inverter energy meters and battery management information.
 * Edit modbusH1.yaml to select the modbus tcp connection for H1, AC and AIO inverters.
 * Edit your secrets.yaml file to add the inverter IP address